ThalesGroup/application-gateway/README.md

 # **Examine the log file of the container.**

-docker logs -f application-gateway
+docker logs -f application-gateway, where application-gateway is container name.

 # **Documentation**

 The official documentation of the SafeNet Agent for Application Gateway is available at SafeNet Trusted Access (STA).

-This image is officially supported on Docker version v18.04 (or above).